bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/README.md

 time="2022-10-30T18:41:06Z" level=info msg="6 record(s) in zone bijubayarea.tk.
 [Id: /hostedzone/Z0401868YSGSUUY2AFTH] were successfully updated"
 ```

-A record for DNS Hosts (echo1.bijubayarea.tk, echo2.bijubayarea.tk and website.bijubayarea.tk) updated with correct
+`A` record for DNS Hosts (echo1.bijubayarea.tk, echo2.bijubayarea.tk and website.bijubayarea.tk) updated with correct
 Load balancer of ingress controller.
 All incoming traffic for these DNS hostnames get routes to ingress controller

-Check A Recors has correct hostname and LB
+Check `A` Record has correct hostname and LB

 ```
 $ k get svc -n ingress-nginx ingress-nginx-controller